aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 1. Run `claude --version` (or `codex --version`) in a terminal to verify the command is available.
 If it fails, the CLI is not yet set up — follow the respective installation guide
 2. If the terminal works but the plugin validation fails, IDEA's `PATH` likely differs from your shell's.
 Set the "Start Command" in settings to the full binary path (e.g., `/usr/local/bin/claude` or `/usr/local/bin/codex`)

+### How do I configure a remote platform connection?

+Go to `Settings` → `Tools` → `Code Review Plus` → `Remote Platform`, click "Add", choose the platform (GitLab / GitHub), enter the platform URL and token, and click "Test Connection" before saving.
+Both classic and fine-grained tokens are supported and stored securely in IDEA PasswordSafe.
+GitLab supports self-hosted instances (custom domains); GitHub supports github.com.

+### Is comment sync to the remote automatic?

+Pull is automatic (remote comments are pulled on session creation and refresh); upload is manual — sync all from the toolbar's "Export / Sync" dropdown, or sync a single comment from the comment list / detail.
+Deleting a local comment can optionally sync-delete the remote one.

+### Which remote platforms are supported?

+GitLab (gitlab.com and self-hosted) and GitHub (github.com).
+GitHub Enterprise Server is not officially supported yet.

 ---